MeepWagon/Angelus-Study/IT Study/How The Internet Works.md

 			- *Wireless Access Point (WAP):* Allows wireless devices to connect to a wired network.
 Exists on the data link layer because by managing wireless MAC addresses.
 			- *Layer 2 Switch:* Specialized switches that only operate at layer 2, unlike multi-layer switches.
 Responsible for frame forwarding using MAC address tables
 		- Packets from the network layer have to be turned into MAC frames to be transferred over ethernet/ wifi.
 Your NIC converts a packet into a MAC frame.
 By default, MAC frames will be Ethernet II instead of LLC, which depending on the type, the frame will be structured differently:
 				- Ethernet II: Starts with a "preamble" section of 7 bytes containing alternating 1s and 0s for synchronization **(How does that work?)**.
 Then 1 byte for the Start Frame Delimiter (SFD) containing 0xAB.
-Then 6 bytes for the destination MAC address, and 6 bytes for the source MAC address.
+Then, we reach the actual data.
+It starts with the header, which contains 6 bytes for the destination MAC address, then 6 bytes for the source MAC address.
+Then, 2 bytes to identify the layer 3 protocol being used in the payload.
+Then, the payload is defined, and can range from 46 to 1500 bytes.
+The payload is where the actual data for the packet is contained.
+The frame ends with a cyclic redundancy check (CRC) checksum, which is 4 bytes and allows detection of corrupted data **(How?)**.
+				-
 # Hardware
 - *Hub:* Broadcasts all data sent to it to every device connected to it.
 - *Repeater:* Receives signals sent to it and re-transmits it to improve signal strength